Location

 The Ohio average rate of elective deliveries in 2022 is 2%.

-The hospital facility did not have any deliveries scheduled earlier than recommended during the reporting period.
+The hospital facility never scheduled deliveries earlier than recommended during the reporting period.

-This hospital facility has the ability to track disparities in this area by race and ethnicity.
+This hospital facility tracks and reports disparities in this area by race and ethnicity.

 Cesarean deliveries place birthing individuals and infants at higher risk for adverse outcomes.
 Reducing the rate of cesarean births for individuals at low risk from a vaginal birth provides an opportunity to improve both maternal and infant health.

-The rate of low-risk cesareans is lower than the 2021 Ohio Average Rate of 26.3%.
+The rate of low-risk cesareans at this facility was lower than the 2022 Ohio average rate of 25.8%.

-This hospital facility has the ability to track disparities in this area by race and ethnicity.
+This hospital facility tracks and reports disparities in this area by race and ethnicity.

 The Center for Medicare & Medicaid Services has identified this measure as a key area to improve maternal and infant health.
 Perinatal Quality Improvement Collaborative programs can help reduce racial disparities in maternal health outcomes by promoting access to evidence-based practices, providing education and training on racial disparities and health disparities, and engaging with communities to create culturally sensitive care models.

-Hospital facility has implemented patient safety practices or bundles related to maternal morbidity to address complications, including but not limited to: hemorrhage, severe hypertension/preeclampsia or sepsis.
+Maternal Safety Practices: The hospital facility has implemented comprehensive patient safety bundles to address maternal morbidity complications, including hemorrhage, severe hypertension/preeclampsia, and sepsis.

 The hospital facility provides smoking cessation resources for women and birthing people.